 Duration and Flexibility

-Choose a policy that covers the entire duration of your working holiday, which can range from a few months to a year or more.
+Choose a policy that covers the entire duration of your working holiday visa, which can range from a few months to a year or more.
 Ensure the policy allows for extensions if you decide to extend your stay.

 Countries covered